ostis-ai/py-sc-kpm/README.md

 def check_action_class(action_class: Union[ScAddr, Idtf], action_node: ScAddr) -> bool: ...
 ```

-True if action class has connection to action node.
+This function returns **True** if action class has connection to action node.
 You can use identifier of action class instead of ScAddr

 ![check action class](docs/schemes/png/check_action_class.png)